wmo-im/wis2-global-services-testing/tests/global_broker/README.md

 #### Test 9: WIS2 Node Invalid Centre ID Test

-Publishing messages from a Centre-ID that does not match the Centre-ID on the topic using the Scenario Broker
+Publishing messages from a Centre-ID that does not match the Centre-ID in the topic using the Scenario Broker

 #### Test 10: WIS2 GB Valid Topic Test